-u:object r:serial service:s0
+u:object_r:power_service:s0

-We suggest you modify only one of the files and copy it over to the second.
-If there is any difference between the 2 files, including just whitespace differences, then the build will fail.
-You need to modify 2 files because once a version of Android is released by

-Google then the core security policies are supposed to be fixed in stone.
+We suggest you copy-paste the same lines into both files at the same place.
+You need to modify 2 files because once a version of Android is released by Google then the core security policies are supposed to be fixed in stone.
 Yet, here we are messing with those rules.
 So we need to act as if we had amended the prebuilt definitions that Google itself would have published.

-Also, note that we are tagging our system service as belonging to the serial\service domain.
+Also, note that we are tagging our system service as belonging to the power_service domain and our HAL to the hal_light_service domain.
 This is a hack to simplify SELinux rule definitions.
-If we wanted to do this properly, we'd need to define a new domain called "opersys\service" and make modifications to several other SELinux files.
+If we wanted to do this properly, we'd need to define a new domains called "opersys_service" and "hal_opersys_service" and make modifications to several other SELinux files.
+For the moment we're using an existing definition that already works.